MeLikeyCode/QtGameEngine/docs/CONTRIBUTING.md

 Version control pattern
 -----------------------
-We will be following the **github-flow** version control pattern, which means that master is **always** deployable.
-Branch off master, make your changes, test them, and when you are ready, open a pull request to master.
+We will be following the [github-flow](https://guides.github.com/introduction/flow/) version control pattern, which means that master is **always** deployable.
+Branch off master, make your changes, **test them**, and when you are ready, open a pull request to master.
+It is worth reiterating, anything that wants to go into master must be tested first.

 I look forward to working with you all!